 Bass Lake is full of lakeside fun, beautiful cabins and the best burger ever.

 Just 20 minutes from Yosemite National Park’s South Entrance lies Miller’s Landing Resort, a lakeside paradise where contemporary cabins are just a stroll from the shore, boats of all sizes are available for rent and the water in the summer reaches almost 80 degrees.

-Established nearly 40 years ago, Miller’s Landing Resort on the breathtaking Bass Lake has become the place of memories for thousands of people who have stayed there over the years.
-And if you meet any of them, they’ll probably spend some time talking about the legendary Miller Burger with a side of house-made Thousand Island Dressing and served at the resort’s grill.
+Established 40 years ago, Miller’s Landing Resort on the breathtaking Bass Lake has become the place of memories for thousands of people who have stayed over the years.
+And if you meet any of them, they’ll probably spend some time talking about the legendary Miller Burger with a side of house-made Thousand Island Dressing served at the resort’s grill.

 “We’ve been here for 38 years and are still family-owned and operated,” says Michelle Miller, manager of Miller’s Landing Resort.
 “We pride ourselves on making our customers feel like family.”

 And they do that with a sense of humor.
 When you pull up to the resort, you’ll see a sign out front that claims Miller’s Landing Resort is “the second happiest place on Earth.”
 Disneyland, just five hours away to the south, lays claim to the official tagline “The happiest place on Earth.”

 The resort offers a number of cabins for rent, including many that are two-family cabins.
 Most have washing machines and dryers, making it easy to pack lightly before you leave home and then wash what you wear at the resort.
 Each cabin is equipped with an outdoor fire pit where you can roast s’mores.